HIV over 3 decades: From fatal disease to chronic condition

 The novel illness that became known as Acquired Immune Deficiency Syndrome was first identified as “a gay disease” — an affliction that would affect only MSM.

-“We saw that in society and in individual patients,” Marcus Conant, MD, a dermatologist in practice in San Francisco in 1981, told Infectious Diseases in Children.
+“We saw that in society and in individual patients,” Marcus Conant, MD, a dermatologist in practice in San Francisco in 1981, told Infectious Disease News.
 “Many people thought, ‘This is something that’s only going to happen to gay men; it’s not going to happen to straight people.’”

 Within 3 years of the report on Pneumocystis pneumonia, however, additional MMWRs described the first case of AIDS in an infant who received a blood transfusion and the development of AIDS in women who engaged in heterosexual intercourse.

-“We certainly were surprised by the HIV epidemic,” Paul A. Volberding, MD, director of the AIDS Research Institute at the University of California, San Francisco, said in an interview.
+“We certainly were surprised by the HIV epidemic,” Paul A. Volberding, MD, director of the AIDS Research Institute at the University of California, San Francisco, and chief medical editor of Infectious Disease News, said in an interview.
 “We shouldn’t have been.
 It wasn’t the first new infectious disease we’ve encountered.”

 As of 2015, the most recent year for which statistics were available, approximately 35 million people have died of the disease worldwide.
 In that time — more than 30 years later — advances in detection, treatment and prevention have led to a shift in which HIV is now considered a chronic, manageable disease in regions where ART is readily accessible.
 The next stage of progress focuses on a long-awaited vaccine and a cure.